Al Franken, Blake Farenthold, John Conyers among politicians accused of sexual misconduct in 2017

 John Conyers

 Nearly a half-dozen women who previously worked for Rep. John Conyers, D-Mich., recently accused him of sexual misconduct.
-Many of the women claim that Conyers harassed and touched them inappropriately.
+Many of the women claimed Conyers harassed or touched them inappropriately.

 Conyers has denied the allegations.
 Still, many of his colleagues encouraged him to step down.

-The representative, who was first elected in 1964, resigned on Dec.
-5. At the time of his resignation, Conyers endorsed his 27-year-old son, John Conyers III, to replace him.
+The representative, who was first elected in 1964, retired on Dec.
+5. At the time of his retirement, Conyers endorsed his 27-year-old son, John Conyers III, to replace him.
 It’s not yet clear if he plans on running for his father’s old seat.

 Blake Farenthold